 Sometimes you have to let your child fail.
 Parents often do their kids a disservice when they protect them from natural consequences when they take over for their kids to ensure that their kids don’t fail.

-Watching your child fail makes you feel helpless, angry and sad.
-You worry about everything from your child’s self-esteem and social development to their future success.
-James Lehman explains that while it’s natural for parents to worry about failure, there are times when it can be productive for kids—and a chance for them to change.
+While it’s natural for parents to worry about failure, there are times when it can be productive for kids—and a chance for kids to change for the better.